Table of Contents

 For iOS devices, we have a fantastic app that very closely matches the features of our desktop version of Whereby!
 The only feature currently missing from iOS is screen sharing capabilities.
 While this isn't currently on our development roadmap, if it's something you're interested in feel free to reach out to the support team to request it!
 You can download the iOS version of Whereby in the App Store

-On Android devices, you can use the Chrome browser to go directly to any Whereby rooms!
-Simply type the Room URL into your browser, and you'll join the meeting in our new Progressive Web App experience!
+On Android devices, you can use a recommended browser to go directly to any Whereby rooms!
+Type the Room URL into your browser, and you'll join the meeting in our new Progressive Web App experience!